 I took a little water on my hands and smoothed each antler out.
 The one on the left below has been smoothed, and the one on the right has not been.
 It worked!

 I had to do this twice for each antler, letting it dry in between.
 I did have a few small cracks after that, but the paint worked to fill those in.
-Also, notice, that my wire came out of the bottom of one of the antlers.
+Also, noticed that my wire came out of the bottom of one of the antlers.
 I just snipped that off with some side cutters.

 The worst that can happen is that you paint over it and start over.
 I played around until I was happy with the results.